GoogleCloudPlatform/cloud-bigtable-examples/java/storm/README.md

 Then ssh into the master:

-    gcloud compute ssh your-initials-m:
+    gcloud compute ssh your-initials-m

 And submit the topology to the Storm cluster (make sure the table Coinbase exists):

-    storm jar cloud-bigtable-coinstorm-1.0.0.jar com.example.bigtable.storm.CoinStormTopology Coinbase coinbase_topolog
+     storm jar cloud-bigtable-coinstorm-1.0.0.jar com.example.bigtable.storm.CoinStormTopology Coinbase coinbase_topology

 ### View the Topology

-Get the external IP of your master instance in the [Cloud Console](console.developer.google.com) , then visit <your-ip>:8080 in your browser to view the Storm UI including details about your topology.
+Get the external IP of your master instance in the [Cloud Console](console.developer.google.com) , then visit \<your-master-ip>\:8080 in your browser to view the Storm UI including details about your topology.

+### Configuring Storm Yourself

+While bdutil will provision and configure a Storm cluster for you, you may want to add Bigtable support to an existing Storm cluster.
+The major configuration change necessary to get Storm working is to add the ALPN jars to the storm.yaml file like so:

+     worker.childopts: "-Xbootclasspath/p:/home/hadoop/storm-install/lib/google/alpn-boot-7.0.0.v20140317.jar"

+This will ensure that each Storm worker process will have the ALPN jar in its bootclass path.

+Besides that, the only difference is all your instances trying to access Bigtable must properly authenticate using either GOOGLE_APPLICATION_CREDENTIALS, or by creating GCE instances with the proper Bigtable scopes already added as described [here](https://cloud.google.com/bigtable/docs/creating-vm-instance)

 ## Contributing changes